Certified Contract Management Associate

 - Your college/university transcripts, as applicable.

 - Your work experience (CV, resume, or employer records), as applicable.

 - Proof of at least 40 CPE/CLP hours.

-Once you have completed and submitted your application, the Certification Department will have everything formally reviewed within 15 business days.
+Once you have completed and submitted your application, please allow up to 15 business days for the Certification Department to review the application.
 If approved, you will have one year and three attempts to pass your exam.

 How to Access Your Application:

 - Log into your profile at the top of any page on the NCMA website and select Certification from the left hand menu

 - From there, do one of two things:

 - Click on new application by selecting the blue button of the certification you are applying for

 - If it is an existing certification, click on the certification within the menu